Pharmacy Technician Application Process

 Admission to the Pharmacy Technician Program is provisional until the following clinical requirements are met.
 Do not take action on these items until instructed by the department:

-Students in the Pharmacy Technician Program Level 1 Certificate and AAS Degree Plan are eligible to earn advanced pharmacy specialty certifications.
-Level 1 certificate students can earn a certificate in Sterile Compounding and Aseptic Technique.
-In addition to the specialty certificate earned by Level 1 students, Pharmacy AAS degree students can earn four additional specialty certificates in chemotherapy compounding, total parenteral nutrition compounding, non-sterile compounding, and pediatric preparations.
+Students in the Pharmacy Technician Program Level 2 Certificate and AAS Degree Plan are eligible to earn advanced pharmacy specialty certifications.
+Level 2 certificate students can earn a certificate in Sterile Compounding and Aseptic Technique and Basic Extemporaneous Compounding (Non-Sterile).
+In addition to the specialty certificate earned by Level 2 students, Pharmacy AAS degree students can earn five additional specialty certificates in chemotherapy compounding, total parenteral nutrition compounding, pediatric preparations, vaccine preparation, and train the trainer SCAT.
 For more information about advanced pharmacy specialty certifications at ACC, click here.

 - Students must maintain an ACC Gmail account.
 This can be created by going to this link.
 ACC Gmail must be used for all college correspondence.